pouyakary/Orchestra/README.md

 - __Scalability__<br> Orchestra is capable of writing very large regular expressions.
 With that you can write scalable and maintainable regular expressions suited for doing large task.
 You can now use RegExps for task like data mining, parser writing and so on...

 - __Safe & Optimized Compilation__<br> Orchestra compiles to optimized and safe RegExp.
 It takes care of escapes and Unicode text encodings.
 You can have things like Emojies in your phrases and it'll work!
+Orchestra's Compiler also embraces [RegExpU](https://github.com/mathiasbynens/regexpu) (the RegExp to ES5 transformer used inside of Babel) so you can be sure that what you compile will work everywhere.

 - __Higher Level Language__ `Coming in Version 2`<br> Within the second release you can expect to have variables, functions, modules and libraries in Orchestra.
 It will truly change the face of regular expressions by giving you the tools to write really powerful RegExes.
 With that, you should be expecting many new applications for regular expressions to be used in.